Hyperagency

 One way to understand the Applied AI Society is as a community of hyperagents.
 People who are suiting up, helping each other suit up, and building the infrastructure that makes hyperagency accessible to more people.

-The courses, events, and practitioner network all serve the same goal: activate as many people as possible into hyperagency at a time when it is basically demanded if you want to thrive.
+The Supersuit Up workshop is our flagship hands-on activation into hyperagency (Pillar 1 of AAS).
+This documentation site is the base layer of applied AI literacy that makes hyperagency approachable (Pillar 2).
+Events, chapters, and the practitioner network all serve the same goal: activate as many people as possible into hyperagency at a time when it is basically demanded if you want to thrive.

-The first step is the MVP Personal Agentic OS.
+The first step is the Supersuit Up Workshop.
 That is where suiting up begins.
 The deeper you go (sovereignty, always-on agents, organizational command centers), the more capable you become.
 Think of it like levels.
 The first course makes you a Level 1 hyperagent.
 Each subsequent level of investment and practice takes you further.

 The people who are already here, already building, already compounding: they are not coming back to explain it to you later.
 The elevator does not wait.